damba4u/Analysis.R/CodeBook.md

-# CodeBook for Getting & Cleaning Data Assignment - Week 4
+# CodeBook for Getting & Cleaning Data Assignment Week4

 The codebook explains the variables, the source of data, all transformations made, and other information worth noting.